 Put the wig on the wearer's head.
 Adjust the snakes and braids until you are happy with the result.

 Tips & Warnings

 - Store the wig on the mannequin head to keep the pipe-cleaner braids from getting crushed and misshapen.

 - Adjust the number of braids and snakes to your taste.

 - Don't add too many snakes to the wig, because it can become very heavy and may strain your neck.

 High quality wigs can be purchased in beauty supply or wig stores.
 Virtually indistinguishable from actual human hair, they can be relatively...

 Homemade Medusa Costume

-The Greek mythological creature who turned those who looked directly at her into stone is a creative choice to use as inspiration...
+The Greek mythological character Medusa, who turned those who looked directly at her into stone, can be a creative choice to use...